 Long-Term Use of Suboxone® and Buprenorphine Products

-Other patients who are being transitioned off pain medications are prescribed one of the several available buprenorphine products.
+Other patients who are being transitioned off opiate-based pain medications are prescribed one of the several available buprenorphine products.
 Suboxone®, Subutex, and Zubsolv are just a few.
 These products are actually partial opioid agonists; they may cause some mild euphoria but much less than short-acting pain medications like oxycodone and hydrocodone and their "family," heroin, fentanyl, tramadol, etc. Buprenorphine products such as Suboxone® can also last at least 24 hours, again eliminating the need for dosing with a short-acting medication.

-Switching from short-acting pain medication to a buprenorphine product is relatively simple.
+Switching from short-acting opiate pain medication to a buprenorphine product is relatively simple.
 First, however, you must find a doctor who has acquired the prescribing credentials, as this is a highly controlled medication.

 Patients will often ask, "Well, isn't it substituting one addictive drug for another when you go from Percocet to Suboxone®?"